jonasjaeger-sci/mod905/docs/examples/examples-md-fb.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will now create a potential function writing the external library in FORTRAN.
-This is done by the following steps:
+This is done in the following steps:

 .. contents::
    :local: